First order Mean Field Games on networks: Deterministic optimal control on networks

-It remains to prove inequality~\eqref{claim_fin}.
-To this end, we note that the set~$E$ is compact.
-Consider any $\varepsilon>0$.
-Since $y^n$ uniformly converge to $y_x$, there holds $\|y^n-y_x\|_{L^\infty(E)}\leq \varepsilon$ for $n$ sufficiently large.
-Hence, by the continuity of $\ell_i$, we have that, for $n$ sufficiently large, there holds
+There remains to prove \eqref{claim_fin}.
+Recall that the set $E$ has been defined in \eqref{eq:defE}.
+Since $y^n$ uniformly converge to $y_x$, $\|y^n-y_x\|_{L^\infty(E)}$ is arbitrary small for $n$ sufficiently large.
+Then the continuity of $\ell_i$ implies that for any $\varepsilon>0$,